 The move to “fix” the Bible involved forming “Bible societies,” bringing together linguists, translators, publishers and sophisticated marketing.
 Satan used the opportunity to infiltrate those “societies” with unbelievers and men dedicated to his agenda

 How did the writer know these details?
 Interestingly, Daniels and Chick believed the KJV translators were also infiltrated by Jesuits.
-This idea came from Dr Alberto Rivera’s testimony in The Crusaders’ comic:
+This idea came from Dr. Alberto Rivera’s “testimony” in the Crusaders’ comics:

 Now if God could preserve His Word in spite of heavy Jesuit concentration among KJV translators, why didn’t He do the same for other Bible translations before and since then?
-You see, in the KJ onlyist’s bubble universe, the KJV is a perfect translation because its translators were also inspired by the Holy Spirit, so anyone who suggests that it’s flawed or clamours for a better translation is part of Satan’s folks!
+You see, many KJOs believe the KJV is a perfect translation because its translators were also inspired by the Holy Spirit so anyone suggesting that it’s flawed or clamours for a better translation is part of Satan’s folks!
+How convenient.

 Rather than updating the language, a whole new basic Greek text was formed.
 Instead of using the thousands of manuscripts supporting the real Bible, a few new ones were faked as “oldest and best.”
 And coincidentally, their readings often supported the unbiblical doctrines of the counterfeit church…